m1lt0n/ezly_serialize/README.md

 # EzlySerialize

 EzlySerialize is a very simple gem that allows serialization of objects.
-It works out of the box with JSON and MessagePack, but can be extended to work with any ser/deserializer that implements the methods ```dump``` and ```load``` in a similar way as JSON.
+It works out of the box with Marshal, JSON and MessagePack, but can be extended to work with any ser/deserializer that implements the methods ```dump``` and ```load``` in a similar way as JSON.

 ## Installation